Apple launched the new iPhone 5 today at the Yerba Buena Center for the Arts in San Francisco.

 MDM9615M LTE modem and flash memory provided by Hynix.

-The faster CPU opens new doors related to the camera performance (8MP with a sapphire lens). iPhone 5 will have a faster photo capture (40% faster than the iPhone 4S), a "smart filter" for images that can see what should be color and what should be texture, but also a dynamic low light mode for all your party photos.
+The faster CPU opens new doors related to the camera performance (8MP with a sapphire lens). iPhone 5 will have a faster photo capture (40% faster than the iPhone 4S), a "smart filter" for images that can see what should be colour and what should be texture, but also a dynamic low light mode for all your party photos.
 Panorama mode finally comes to the iPhone, giving us 28 megapixels images, although this comes almost 3 years after Samsung introduced it on its devices.

 The iPhone will come with the usual 16/32/64 GB memory options, in white and black.
 Pre-ordering starts on the 14th of September, the phone will be in stores on the 21st.
 Make sure to make a backup of all your data when getting your iPhone 5: if you run into trouble, iPhone Backup Extractor is here to help.